 Another important thing to highlight about the CCR program is that PMI-ACP education PDUs are divided according to the PMI talent triangle.
 This distribution follows the three key skill categories of project managers:

-To explain them more, technical project management refers to the knowledge, behaviors, and skills relevant to Project Management domains as well as Program Management and Portfolio Management domains.
-Meanwhile, the business and strategic management include the knowledge and expertise related to the company or its industry which improves the performance to delivers improved business results.
-Leadership refers to the skills and behaviors as well as the knowledge related to leadership activities which help the company achieve the intended business objectives.
+To explain them more, Ways of Working refers to the knowledge, behaviors, and skills relevant to Project Management domains as well as Program Management and Portfolio Management domains.
+Meanwhile, the Business Acumen include the knowledge and expertise related to the company or its industry which improves the performance to delivers improved business results.
+Power Skills refers to the skills and behaviors as well as the knowledge related to leadership activities which help the company achieve the intended business objectives.

 PMI-ACP Giving Back PDU Requirements